 Keep your back straight and avoid curving your spine when executing V-sit ups, exhale as you elevate your legs and inhale as you drop them back down, and maintain your neck relaxed and in a neutral posture.

-Frog sit ups not only stimulate various muscle groups in the core, but they also activate the hip flexors and lower back muscles, which leads to better posture and general stability.
+Frog sit-ups not only stimulate various muscle groups in the core but also activate the hip flexors and lower back muscles, which leads to better posture and general stability.
 The workout can be done anywhere and requires no equipment, which is another reason why it is so fantastic.

 Don’t be scared to push yourself and try new workouts; you could be surprised by the results!